• Skip to main content

 Today, the Raymond company offers 11 categories of electric lift trucks (they do not manufacture any internal combustion fork trucks).

-Interestingly, the Raymond was acquired by Toyota Industries Corp. in 2000.
+Interestingly, Raymond was acquired by Toyota Industries Corp. in 2000.

 Combilift